Congratulations - you have completed .

 Question 5 Explanation:

-The American judicial system puts the burden of proof on the accuser in criminal cases; this means that unless it has been proven beyond reasonable doubt that a defendant is guilty, it is to be presumed that they are innocent.
+The American judicial system puts the burden of proof on the accuser in criminal cases; this means that a defendant is presumed innocent unless it has been proven beyond reasonable doubt that they are guilty.

 Which of the following represents a case outside the jurisdiction of the federal courts?